How we migrate Dynamics 365 CRM applications to the cloud (Part 1)

 post-thumb

 This is the first part of a series of blog posts about how we migrate our customers Dynamics 365 CRM instances to the cloud.
-In the next weeks I will share with you my experience, lessons learned, pain points and solutions from the last four years, where we had multiple projects that involved a data and functionality migration to a Dynamics 365 CRM instance.
+This will project our experience, lessons learned, pain points and solutions from the last years, where we had multiple projects that involved a data and functionality migration to a Dynamics 365 CRM instance.

 In the first part we’ll have a look at the possible approaches for migrating from on-premises systems to the cloud and which option we typically choose in our projects.
 In practice we see three approaches.